Study: Tinder, Grindr And Other Apps Share Sensitive Personal Data With Advertisers

 "We are currently investigating this issue to understand the sufficiency of Grindr's consent mechanism.
 In the meantime, we have disabled Grindr's MoPub account," a Twitter spokesperson told NPR.

-And the dating app OKCupid, the study found, shared details about a user's sexuality, drug use, political views and more to an analytics company called Braze.
+The study found the dating app OKCupid shared details about a user's sexuality, drug use, political views and more to an analytics company called Braze.

 The Match Group, the company that owns OKCupid and Tinder, said in a statement that privacy was at the core of its business, saying it only shares information to third parties that comply with applicable laws.

-Note: A previous headline misspelled Tinder as Tindr.